PoisotLab/ms_svd_networks/reviews.md

 It is not clear which of the data present in the cited repository have been used, and who exactly prepared the database, when, and with which observational method.

+> This has been addressed in the previous comment

 ## Other comments